Next Steps for Admitted Graduate Students

 All graduate students must turn in proof of the Measles, Mumps, and Rubella vaccination prior to course registration.
 You will not be able to register for semester classes if you have not met this requirement.
 For further information about the MMR vaccination requirement, please contact Student Health Service.

 While graduate students are not required to live in university housing, affordable, convenient options do exist on campus.
-Visit their website or contact the main RLDS Office at (307) 766-3175 to learn more about residence halls and university apartments.
+Visit the Residence Life and Dining Services' website or contact the main RLDS Office at (307) 766-3175 to learn more about residence halls and university apartments.

 Students who would like to be considered for need-based assistance must submit a Free Application for Federal Student Aid (FASFA).
 The priority deadline for students entering in the fall is March 1.
 For more information, visit the graduate financial assistance website.
 Deadlines exist for many scholarship and financial opportunities.